PycmShoma/RestoreAddon-NikGappsCore/README.md

-# NikGappsCore_RestoreAddon
+# Google Restore for NikGapps Core package

-Google Restore for NikGapps Core package
+## Flashing this package via TWRP after rom and NikGapps Core installation is complete